brachburdick/LDiy/README.md

 A [12South Entertainment](https://12southband.com) product.<br>

 # Current Status
 The TouchDesigner-based prototype works very well.
 Unfortunately, users will need a TD licence (available for free!) and a decent gpu to view/interact with this prototype.
-This inaccessibility has caused me to shift focus to a [browser-native](ldiy.live) alternative.
-The site's up and running and ready for integration with the TD version's more powerful features.
+Due to this inaccessibility, I've shifted focus toward a [browser-native](www.ldiy.live) alternative.
+The site's up & running and ready for integration with the TD version's more powerful features.
 I'm finalizing my browser port of [node-dmx](https://github.com/node-dmx) to include other open-source dmx interfaces.

 # The Vision
 Running a stage shouldn't require years of experience.<br>